amadeus4dev-events/1ahack4sustainability-frontend/codelabs/application-setup.md

 `https://api.open-meteo.com/v1/forecast?latitude=${lat}&longitude=${lng}&hourly=temperature_2m,weathercode&start_date=${day}&end_date=${day}`
 ```

-To handle that, let's create a service using Angular CLI in the terminal:
+To handle that, let's create a service using Angular CLI in the terminal

+Positive
+: If you never used Angular CLI before, you can install it simply by running `npm install -g @angular/cli` once

 ```shell
 ng g service --name=services/weather/weather
 ```